rails/rails/guides/source/asset_pipeline.md

 The first feature of the pipeline is to concatenate assets, which can reduce the number of requests that a browser makes to render a web page.
 Web browsers are limited in the number of requests that they can make in parallel, so fewer requests can mean faster loading for your application.

-`sprockets-rails` concatenates all JavaScript files into one master `.js` file and all CSS files into one master `.css` file.
+`sprockets` concatenates all JavaScript files into one master `.js` file and all CSS files into one master `.css` file.
 As you'll learn later in this guide, you can customize this strategy to group files any way you like.
 In production, Rails inserts an MD5 fingerprint into each filename so that the file is cached by the web browser.
 You can invalidate the cache by altering this fingerprint, which happens automatically whenever you change the file contents.

 The second feature of the asset pipeline is asset minification or compression.
 For CSS files, this is done by removing whitespace and comments.
 For JavaScript, more complex processes can be applied.
 You can choose from a set of built in options or specify your own.